-We’ve linked before to this article by Hazzan Jack Kessler, director of ALEPH’s Cantorial Program: English Leyning: Bringing New Meaning to the Torah Service (Kerem, 2014).
-It’s on our minds again as Martin Luther King weekend approaches.
+This MLK Weekend, we’re calling attention to a valuable resource that was featured last year at the AOP OHALAH Shabbaton and here on Kol ALEPH.
+This article by Hazzan Jack Kessler, director of ALEPH’s Cantorial Program: English Leyning: Bringing New Meaning to the Torah Service (Kerem, 2014), is again on our minds as Martin Luther King weekend approaches.

 Hazzan Jack writes: